 This time we did have some capital from the sale of the original school, plus we received loans from our support community.
 It took us almost a year of renovating involving community working bees plus a hired builder.
 The second kindergarten building opened in May 2009.

-Thirty two years after our first kindergarten started in a teacher’s living room we now have two playgroups, two kindergarten groups and a primary school.
+Thirty three years after our first kindergarten started in a teacher’s living room we now have a playgroup, two kindergarten groups, a primary school, a farm and rental properties.
 Steiner education in Motueka is held by a strong, supportive and enthusiastic community of about 40 families.
 Some of those pioneering parents who were involved in the first kindergarten are still active members of our community.
 Some of the children from that first kindergarten group now have their children at the kindergarten and school.
-Two former pupils are now in Steiner teacher training.
+One of our former students is now a teacher at the kindergarten.